initia-labs/initia/x/ibc/testing/README.md

 ## Components

-The testing package comprises of four parts constructed as a stack.
+The testing package consists of four parts constructed as a stack.

 - coordinator
 - chain